Weddell Island: Falklands War

 The island remained unoccupied by Argentine troops and virtually unaffected by military action during the 1982 Falklands War.
 In particular, neither land mines nor naval mines have been planted in the Weddell Island area, and indeed, anyplace west of Fox Bay, West Falkland.

 On 5 June 1982, while en route from Falkland Sound to Chatham Harbour, the diesel-electric submarine HMS Onyx commanded by Lt.
 Cdr.
 Andrew Johnson – the only non nuclear powered Royal Navy sub to serve in the war – struck a pinnacle of rock off Cape Meredith at 150 ft depth, which upon subsequent dry-dock examination at Portsmouth Naval Base turned out to have damaged two torpedo tubes and dangerously impacted one of the torpedoes.
-On the occasion, the submarine proceeded with the transportation of a six-member Special Boat Service detachment lead by Lieut.
+On the occasion, the submarine proceeded with the transportation of a six-member Special Boat Service detachment led by Lieut.
 David Boyd and Sgt.
 William Lewis to carry out reconnaissance of Weddell Island, take out any observation posts providing guidance for approaching enemy aircraft (none, it turned out), and insert a British team to send last minute warnings of the number and flight directions of inbound Argentine Air Force planes.